 Best cafés in Amsterdam

-The tiled floors and bistro tables at Café de Jaren feel very Old Europe, but the huge floor-to-ceiling windows and salad bar buffet feel very modern indeed.
-Perched on the Kloveniersburgwal canal, this former bank building offers classic Amsterdam views, especially from its two large terraces – and it’s one of the few places in town where terrace tables can be reserved.
+The tiled floors and bistro tables at Café de Jaren feel very Old Europe, but the huge floor-to-ceiling windows make the bright space feel very modern indeed.
+Perched on the Kloveniersburgwal canal, this former bank building offers classic Amsterdam views, especially from its two large terraces – and it’s one of the few places in town where outdoor tables can be reserved.

-This bright, high-ceilinged space built in the 1920s in a former movie theatre is the perfect antidote to Amsterdam’s perpetual rain.
-Yes, you can get both coffee and coconuts here, the latter served whole with a straw and a lime on the side.
+This bright, high-ceilinged space in a former cinema that dates back to the 1920s is the perfect antidote to Amsterdam’s perpetual rain.
+Yes, you can get both coffee and coconuts here, the latter served whole with a straw and lime on the side.
 But don’t stop at drinks: the food here is just as spectacular.
 Try the coconut pancakes with whipped coconut cream, which are a standout and gluten-free to boot.

-The star attractions at De Bakkerswinkel’s three charming locations in Amsterdam are the freshly baked scones served with cream and house-made preserves (ask for the delicious pineapple-basil jam).
-The Red Light District location is a quiet haven from the bustling crowds and stag parties that pack the streets.
+The star attractions at De Bakkerswinkel’s three charming locations in Amsterdam are the freshly baked scones served with cream and homemade preserves (ask for the pineapple-basil jam).
+The Red Light District outpost is a quiet haven away from the bustling crowds and stag parties that pack the streets.
 Inside, you’ll hear more Dutch than English – a rarity in this tourist-centric part of town – as you sit among tables of locals lingering over afternoon tea.

-This darling “coffee boutique” in Amsterdam East is the perfect spot for a coffee, glass of wine or light meal with a side of shopping.
-The food and wine are simple but fresh and tasty—we recommend the reasonably-priced Aperol Spritz.
-Within the boutique you’ll find unique jewelry, clothing and household items, beautifully displayed for easy browsing in an industrial-chic space with concrete floors, whitewashed brick walls and a skylight that floods the room with light even on the grayest days.
+This darling ‘coffee boutique’ in Oost is the perfect spot for a coffee, glass of wine or light meal with a side of shopping.
+The food and wine are simple but fresh and moreish – and we recommend the reasonably priced Aperol spritz.
+Within the boutique you’ll find unique jewellery, clothing and household items, beautifully displayed for easy browsing in an industrial-chic space with concrete floors, whitewashed brick walls and a skylight that floods the room with light even on the greyest days.

-Spot this slanting old house on the Oudeschans canal and you’ll surely want to pop inside.
+Spot this slanting old house on the Oudeschans canal and there’s no doubt you’ll want to head straight in.
 Built in 1695, it was originally home to the lockmaster, who controlled the flow of water into the city’s canals.
-It’s now a cozy bar and café, with wood beams, a crooked stone floor and large windows overlooking the canals.
-The food is mainly Dutch snacks like bitterballen (deep-fried meat-and-roux balls), kaastengels (melted cheese in a wonton wrapper) and cheese tostis.
+It’s now a cosy bar and café, with wood beams, a wonky stone floor and large windows overlooking the canals.
+The food is mainly Dutch snacks like bitterballen (deep-fried meat-and-roux balls), kaasstengels (a stick-shaped cheese biscuit) and cheese tostis.

-This cheerful café in Amsterdam East boasts a long bar, a bright lounge area with couches and a loft dining section, all of them packed with plants.
-In the summer, a large, heated and covered terrace extends the seating dramatically, and locals from the neighbourhood sit outside chatting well into the evening.
-The brunch here is especially tasty: try the scrambled eggs with truffles or the chia bowl.
+This cheerful café in Oost boasts a long bar, a bright lounge area with sofas and a loft dining section – all, unsurprisingly, brimming with plants.
+In summer, a large, heated covered terrace extends seating space dramatically, with locals chatting outside well into the evening.
+The brunch here is especially good: try the scrambled eggs with truffle or the chia bowl.

-Zoku is a hypercool apartment hotel and co-working space also featuring some well-designed social spaces open to the public.
-Take the elevator to the top floor and walk along a glassed-in hallway through the rooftop garden to The Bar, where you can grab a coffee or a snack, or The Living Kitchen for a lavish lunch buffet (€19).
+Zoku is a über-cool ‘apartment hotel’ and co-working space that also boasts an elegantly decked-out café and lunch space.
+Take the lift to the top floor and walk along a glassed-in hallway through the rooftop garden to The Bar, where you can grab a coffee or snack, or The Living Kitchen for a lavish lunch buffet (€19).
 Need to get some work done?
 For €25, you get a co-working space day pass that includes access to the buffet lunch.